 Investigation continues into the murder of Lord Mountbatten who was killed while fishing just off the shore near Donegal Bay.

-On the 27th August 1979 a bomb was detonated on the boat, killing Lord Mountbatten and two teenagers on board.
+On 27 August 1979 a bomb was detonated on the boat, killing Lord Mountbatten and two teenagers on board.
 The teenagers were Mountbatten's grandson Nicholas Knatchbull, 14, and crew member Paul Maxwell, 15.
 A third passenger, Lady Brabourne, died the following day from injuries suffered in the blast.
 Lady Brabourne was the mother-in-law of Mountbatten's daughter.

 In the following days wreckage is brought ashore by Garda divers at Mullaghmore, Co.
 Sligo.
 The debris from the boat is being roughly reassembled at a local Garda station for forensic examination.